 Amy J. Aronsky, DO, FAASM

 Aronsky is a board-certified pulmonary, critical care, and sleep medicine specialist.
 She is also board certified in behavioral sleep medicine.
 She has 16 years of clinical experience in sleep medicine and DME.
-Currently, she serves as senior medical director for UnitedHealthcare.
-She previously held that position with CareCentrix and also was previously medical director for quality for the state of Pennsylvania and she has worked with CMS to develop alternate payment models.
+Currently, she serves as senior medical director for CareCentrix, where she oversees utilization management and clinical policy development.
+She was previously medical director for quality for the state of Pennsylvania and she has worked with CMS to develop alternate payment models.
 Aronsky continues her long-standing participation in the American Medical Association Current Procedure Terminology (CPT) and Relative Value Scale Update (RUC) committees, where she serves as primary advisor.
 She previously served as a director for American Academy of Sleep Medicine.
 She is also pursuing her MBA.